Tobias2BK/ParadiseBotAutoTool/README.md

 A selfbot designed to automate fishing in a specific game channel for Pradise Bot : [Click me](https://top.gg/bot/1272208314163396650?__cf_chl_tk=6cdUiJZLI6vEqhIwhuwRXlys6EYs5242B86TLdD0wJY-1748265758-1.0.1.1-CT.XOrJcKiEwNtWKSmyZIbZZ5i0exsNL.JRvDS0e.XE)

+## Announcement
+Hi, I’m the owner (aka _xuanpac#0).
+This project is discontinued since I got banned from using the bot, so I can't push any more updates.

+If anyone wants to improve or update it, feel free!
+I’d really appreciate it if the project keeps going.

 ---

 ## Features